This is the page of the former Spring Water Awareness (SWAP) program.

 This program educates students about staying safe in times of flooding.
-River Quest helps students increase their understanding of the impacts of flooding on plants, animals, and humans and how to keep themselves safe around water.
+River Safety helps students increase their understanding of the impacts of flooding on plants, animals, and humans and how to keep themselves safe around water.

-Junior division students enjoy age-appropriate activities that are designed to teach children about flooding, its impact on plants, animals and humans and how to take responsibility for their own safety around water.
+Students enjoy age-appropriate activities that are designed to teach children about flooding, its impact on plants, animals and humans and how to take responsibility for their own safety around water.

 Accidents are the leading cause of death among children 5-15 years of age.
 Many accidents are the result of lack of education and awareness.
 A concerted effort on all of our parts to teach children the dangers of thin ice and fast flowing rivers and creeks will give them the edge they need to play safely and avoid a tragedy this spring.